Minestom/minestom.net/docs/setup/your-first-server.md

 ## Building the server JAR (Maven)

-Start by adding a execution property and the `jar-with-dependencies` tag for our jar (It will be outputted in `/target/`).
+Start by adding an execution property and the `jar-with-dependencies` tag for our jar (It will be outputted in `/target/`).

 You can use the `assembly` plugin to build the jar using the `clean package` command.
 Documentation on the plugin can be found [here](https://maven.apache.org/plugins/maven-assembly-plugin/).

-Here is a complete `pom.xml` file with a few extra niceities added.
+Here is a complete `pom.xml` file with a few extra niceties added.

 ```xml
 <project>